Lake BurtonNorthern Georgia

 Homes for sale in northern GA at Lake Burton average in the low $200's and are located in Rabun County.
 The estimated property tax millage rate ranges from $25.25 per $1000.
 Visit our library to find help and learn how to calculate property taxes in Clayton Georgia.
 If you're searching for the best small towns in Georgia to retire, we find a number of neighborhoods of interest in the area.

-Ask us for our complimentary Lake Burton Relocation Information to help you learn more about the area.
+Ask us for our complimentary Lake Burton Relocation Information to help you learn more about the area, or fill out the form below.